elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/workflow.md

 1. Join [:custom-github-black: GitHub][github-join].
 2. Check out our [repositories][elixir-cloud-aai-github] and [open issues][elixir-cloud-aai-issues].
-3. Join our [:custom-slack: Slack board][elixir-cloud-aai-slack].
+3. Join our [:custom-slack: Slack board][elixir-cloud-aai-slack] (please let us know by [email](mailto:cloud-service@elixir-europe.org) if the link expired).
 4. Join the [`#oss-community`][elixir-cloud-aai-slack-channel-oss] and leave
    a short message about yourself.
 Please include (1) your relevant skills and experience level, (2) your GitHub username, (3) your email address (e.g., for calendar invitations), and (4) the repositories or issues you are most interested in.
 If you can't decide, no problem, just indicate that you are open to work on anything and we will suggest some issues for you.
 5. Once we have added you to our [GitHub organization][elixir-cloud-aai-github], you can assign yourself to an issue.
 6. Please carefully read the [guidelines](#guidelines) below, as well as any relevant language-specific guidelines in this section.
 7. Start coding! :computer: